MultiSafepay/docs/content/my-account/manage-account/setting-up-DKIM.md

 url: '/my-account/setting-up-dkim/'
 ---

-MultiSafepay supports DomainKeys Identified Mail (DKIM) email authentication on all emails that we send.
-DKIM allows email servers to verify that emails they receive are actually from that domain and have not been altered or forged.
+MultiSafepay supports DomainKeys Identified Mail (DKIM) email authentication for all emails that we send.
+DKIM lets email servers verify that received emails actually came from the specified domain and haven't been altered or forged.

-DKIM authenticates emails through a pair of cryptographic keys.
-We use the private key to encrypt the email content and generate a DKIM signature before sending.
-You set the public key in a TXT record through your hosting provider, domain registrar, or DNS provider.
-This allows receiving email servers to access the public key and use it to verify the integrity of the email and the authenticity of the sender.
+DKIM authenticates emails using a pair of cryptographic keys.

+- **Private key:** MultiSafepay uses this to encrypt the email content and generate a DKIM signature before sending.
+- **Public key:** You set this in a TXT record through your hosting provider, domain registrar, or DNS provider.
+Receiving email servers can access and use it to verify the integrity of the email and the authenticity of the sender.

 ## Adding TXT records

-We use Mandrill in addition to our own mail servers to send emails.
-So two TXT records need to be added.
+In addition to our own mail servers, we use Mandrill to send emails.
+This means you need to add **two** TXT records.

 ### MultiSafepay email servers
-1. Add a TXT record named: `msp-2021._domainkey.{your domain}`, where `{your domain}` contains your domain.
+1. Add a TXT record named: `msp-2021._domainkey.{your domain}`, e.g. `msp-2021._domainkey.example.com`.
-{{< br >}}For example: `msp-2021._domainkey.myamazingwebshop.com`

 2. Add the following content to your TXT record:
     ```